MahaSci/UK-Road-Accident-Analysis/README.md

 * Did you recognise gaps in your knowledge, and how did you address them?
 * If applicable, include evidence of feedback received (from peers or instructors) and how it improved your approach or understanding.

+1. Due to the high class imbalance in the target variable 'Accident_Severity', the model was biased towards the majority class.
+We attempted to use SMOTE, but further investigation into other resampling techniques is needed

 ## Development Roadmap
 * What challenges did you face, and what strategies were used to overcome these challenges?
 * What new skills or tools do you plan to learn next based on your project experience?